softwaremill/ox/README.md

 // (2, 3, 4, 5, 6, 7, 8, 9, 10)
 ```

-If any transformation fails, others are interrupted and `mapPar` throws exception.
+If any transformation fails, others are interrupted and `mapPar` rethrows exception that was
+thrown by the transformation.
 Parallelism
 limits how many concurrent forks are going to process the collection.

 ## Race two computations